 Discovering what careers interest you, building on your skills as a young carer, resume and cover letter writing, where to look when applying for jobs and how and mastering an interview.
-Did you know, Carers WA has a "Be Job Ready" program available for young carers aged 16+ to build their skills?
-To find out more you can access this information here.
+Did you know, the Young Carers Program has a "Career Planning and Employment Support" service?
+To find out more click here.